Tide's End Multibenefit Restoration Project

 • Increasing the quantity, quality, and connectivity of aquatic, wetland, and riparian habitat in the flood system

-The proposed project design will incorporate floodway compatible, wildlife-friendly agriculture (e.g., wild rice production) and managed seasonal wetlands for waterfowl.
-The proposed project would also improve drainage and irrigation, thereby facilitating the proposed land uses and providing broader benefits to the region.
+The proposed project design incorporates floodway compatible, wildlife-friendly agriculture, such as wild rice production, and managed seasonal wetlands for waterfowl.
+The proposed project would also improve drainage and irrigation – facilitating the proposed land uses and providing broader benefits to the region.

 For further information, contact tidesendmbp@water.ca.gov